-Welders stun Glenavon in Irish Cup as Glens win
+Welders stun Glenavon in Irish Cup as Larne win

-Irish Cup: Welders shock Glenavon as Glentoran win in last 16
+Irish Cup: Welders shock Glenavon as Larne and Reds win shootouts

 Last updated on .From the section Irish